South American Horned Frog aka Pacman Frog

 Get ready for some cuteness!

 The South American Horned Frog‘s scientific name is Ceratophrys ornata is a genus of frogs in the family Leptodactylidae, subfamily Ceratophryinae.
-They are also known as Pacman frog.
-These frogs are relatively common in the pet trade and gets its common (pet trade) name from the popular Pac-Man video game due to the frog’s generally rounded appearance and characteristically large mouth.
+They are also known as Pacman frogs.
+These frogs are relatively common in the pet trade and get their common (pet trade) name from the popular Pac-Man video game due to the frog’s generally rounded appearance and a characteristically large mouth.

 The South American Horned Frog, or Pacman frogs, are terrestrial in nature and have a reputation for being somewhat aggressive, which is largely undeserved.
 While they do sometimes bite, it is usually when the frog feels threatened or simply mistaking a finger for food.
 They are very poor swimmers and care must be taken that they do not drown in their water bowls while in captivity.